 Open a position with the Bearish Harami candlestick pattern

 It is necessary to consider the indicators of the market to decide the next position order.
-For example, the price hits resistance or catch the EMAs.
+For example, the price hits resistance or catches the EMAs.
 When there are signs of a reversal from other indicators, you should watch out for the Bearish Harami candlestick pattern that appears.
 Then combine with the RSI indicator to increase the accuracy.

 Or you can make a trade when the 3rd candle is in the middle of the 1st candle, the winning rate now is around 50%.